What are the Tweedsmuir Community History Books?

 The Institutes' expertise in compiling local history was central to the centennial celebrations in most rural communities in 1967.
 Ethel Chapman, Editor of the Women's Institute publication Home and Country said: “They are having a wonderful time.
 And they are teaching the younger generations Canada's history in a painless and delightful way.”

-Today, Tweedsmuir Books are now officially "Tweedsmuir Community History Books" and the Curators are now called "Coordinators".
+Today, Tweedsmuir Books are officially called "Tweedsmuir Community History Books" and the Curators are called "Coordinators".
 Despite the name changes, Tweedsmuir books continue to be compiled by all levels of the Women’s Institute’s structure – Branch, District, Area and Province.
 While many are still in the homes of the Coordinators, others have been deposited in local archives, museums and other locations.